 Bangor University Concordat Action Plan

-Bangor is committed to implementing the Principles of the Concordat to support its researchers and achieve the priorities outlines in the University’s Strategy 2015–2020.
+Bangor University is committed to implementing the Principles of the Concordat to support its researchers and achieve the priorities outlined in the University’s Strategy 2015–2020.

 The Concordat to Support the Career Development of Researchers

 The 2008 Concordat to Support the Career Development of Researchers is an agreement between the funders and employers of researchers in the UK which sets out the expectations and responsibilities of researchers, their managers, employers and funders in relation to principles of researcher’s career development.

 How is the Research Concordat implemented at Bangor?

 The Researcher Development and Concordat Group is responsible for reviewing the on-going progress of the University’s Concordat Action Plan and reviews the feedback from CROS and PIRLS surveys.
 The Group also has an advisory role for many researcher development activities in the University such as the content of the University’s Researcher Development Programmes.
 The Strategic Concordat Group was established in 2017 and is responsible for overseeing the implementation of the University’s Research Concordat Plan and taking a strategic view on how best to support researchers in the University, particularly in the context of the University’s overall strategic objectives.
 The membership of the Strategic Concordat Group includes; the PVC for Research and Enterprise, Director of Research, Impact and Innovation, Dean of the Doctoral School, HR Director, Deputy Director HR (Development), Athena SWAN and Research Concordat Manager and a UCU representative.

 The European Commission’s HR Excellence in Research Award